Before you start

 As the X43 heads towards Brecon you’ll come to Crickhowell, sat beneath the flat-topped Table Mountain – once site of Iron Age hill fort Crug Hywel which gives the town its name.

-The bus will drop you in the centre of this lively town Your first stop should be the Crickhowell Resource and Information Centre.
-Open seven days a week, it’s packed with information on things to see and do in and around town, plus a café and gallery showcasing local art.
+The bus will drop you in the centre of this lively town.
+Your first stop should be The CRiC Centre.
+Open six days a week, Monday to Saturday.
+It’s packed with information on things to see and do in and around town, plus a café, has public access computers and gallery showcasing local art.
 Stop for a picnic near the remains of the 12th century Norman Castle or in the wide Bullpit Meadow which lies next to the River Usk.
 Watch out for the 16th century bridge spanning the river, which unusually has 12 arches on one side and 13 on the other.

 remains of castle on grass with large tree.